 - 1- and 2-family dwellings regulated by the International Residential Code for 1- and 2-family dwellings

 - Multi-family dwellings no more than 3 stories in height AND containing no more than 5 dwelling units

 - Temporary structures

 - Equipment or systems used for industrial or manufacturing

 Any alterations to any existing buildings and building systems SHALL be completed in accordance with every applicable section of the IgCC.
-Chapter 10 requires alterations to existing buildings go above and beyond basic green code compliance and requires improvements be made to the existing buildings in the areas of water and energy efficiency.
+Chapter 10 requires alterations to existing buildings to go above and beyond basic green code compliance and requires improvements to be made to the existing buildings in the areas of water and energy efficiency.
 Only if the proposed alterations DO NOT meet one of the stated exceptions in Section 1003.2, then the project does not have to be constructed above and beyond the minimum IgCC Code requirements.

 For example, if a permit is pulled to renovate existing bathrooms and kitchen facilities in a commercial space, the permit must show compliance with Chapters 5 (materials), 7 (water), and possibly 8 (indoor environmental quality) of the IgCC.
 More than likely the above and beyond requirements of Chapter 10 requiring updates to water and energy throughout the building would not apply because this kind of renovation project would not exceed the minimum values established in table 1003.2

 NOTE: For interior tenant fit-outs less than 10,000 square feet and with no system upgrades, the scope of compliance can be limited.
-Justification must be noted on statement of compliance form and all work must comply with IgCC Sections 503, 504, 506, 608, 609, and 702, IF APPLICABLE and identify the same on plans and specs.
+Justification must be noted on the statement of compliance form and all work must comply with IgCC Sections 503, 504, 506, 608, 609, and 702, IF APPLICABLE, and identify the same on plans and specs.